Spatial moment dynamics and biomass density equations provide complementary, yet limited, descriptions of pattern formation in individual-based simulations: Model formulation and analytical approximations

 \subsection{Field equation for the biomass density field}

 Additionally, we can develop a coarse-grained equation for the biomass density field.
-This approximation is particularly useful when the spatial logistic model exhibits periodic spatial patterns.
+This approximation is particularly useful when the spatial logistic model exhibits regular aggregated patterns, also called periodic spatial patterns.
 To derive this equation, we first discretize the two-dimensional square domain of lateral length $L$ used in the IBM definition into $m$ square cells of lateral length $\mathrm{d}x=L/m$.
 Each cell can be labeled with a pair of indices, $(i,j)$ where $i,j=1,..., m$, represent the cell coordinates in the discrete grid.

 In this discretized space, the system's state is given by the number of individuals in each grid cell $\mathbf{\Omega} \equiv \{ N_{11}, N_{12}, ..., N_{mm}\}$.
 At a given time $t$, the population is found in one of these states with a probability $P(\mathbf{\Omega},t)$ that can be used to compute the expected number of individuals in a focal cell